Data-driven learning and language learning theories

 2021.
 Exploring language teachers’ lesson planning for corpus-based language teaching: a focus on developing TPACK for corpora and DDL.
 Computer Assisted Language Learning► pp. 1 ff.

 2015.
 Using corpus-based research and online academic corpora to inform writing of the discussion section of a thesis.
 Journal of English for Academic Purposes 20 ► pp. 58 ff.

 2022.
 Writing Instruction in English for Academic Purposes Classrooms During the COVID-19 Pandemic.
 In Cases on Teaching English for Academic Purposes (EAP) During COVID-19 [Advances in Educational Technologies and Instructional Design, ], ► pp. 230 ff.

 2023.
 It's a long story, but DDL is worth it.
 Data-driven learning as multimodel method for english sessions in turkish prep-classes. i-manager’s Journal on English Language Teaching 13:2 ► pp. 1 ff.

 Heift, Trude & Catherine Caws

-This list is based on CrossRef data as of 08 june 2021.
+This list is based on CrossRef data as of 14 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.